What is a Sales Manager

 - They take photos to share with clients and create post-sales testimonial videos for later use.

-- They share video and interesting content with their followers.
+- They share videos and interesting content with their followers.

 - They maintain great customer relationships.